 1.2 Objectives

-Until recently hypertension was considered to be one of the important public health problems in the developed and industrialized countries only.
-In the developing countries, its impact was not fully felt due to presence of rampant communicable diseases.
-However with control of communicable disease and increased life expectancy with life style changes, hypertension is becoming one of the emerging problems with its implications for concomitant increase in risk of cardiovascular and renal disease.
+Until recently, hypertension was considered one of the important public health problems in the developed and industrialized countries only.
+In developing countries, its impact was not fully felt due to the presence of rampant communicable diseases.
+However, with control of communicable disease and increased life expectancy with lifestyle changes, hypertension is becoming one of the emerging problems with its implications for the concomitant increase in risk of cardiovascular and renal disease.

 1.3 Specific Objectives